 Previously called ‘the Electronic Kilogram’ Project, a major component of PREME is the realization of SI unit of mass, the kilogram, using the NIST-4 Kibble balance, the fourth generation of Kibble balances at NIST.
 This is accomplished through a high-accuracy comparison of power as measured in mechanical (force and velocity) and electrical (voltage and resistance) units.
 Because of the quantum nature of all but the kilogram mass unit (laser length, atomic time, Josephson effect voltage, and Quantum Hall effect resistance), the two measurements provide a high-accuracy determination of a kilogram artifact based on the defined value of the Planck Constant.

-In operation since 2015 NIST-4 has provided valuable data for the 2016 pilot study for the future realization of mass in the new SI, a final NIST value of the Planck constant for the CODATA Special adjustment of the fundamental constants for the assignment of the exact values of the defining constants that now form the foundational basis of the new SI, and the first Key Comparison of mass within the new SI.
+In operation since 2015 NIST-4 has provided valuable data for the 2016 pilot study for the future realization of mass in the new SI, a final NIST value of the Planck constant for the CODATA Special adjustment of the fundamental constants for the assignment of the exact values of the defining constants that now form the foundational basis of the new SI, and the Key Comparisons of mass within the new SI.

 Contact: